tomskypes/NP_Mailer/README.md

     // ...
 );
 ```

+## Features

+* Sending of HTML emails
+* Building emails from ViewModel instances
+* Email layouts
+* Mailing configuration

 ## Usage

 ### Mailer service

 `NP_Mailer\Mailer` service is the central point of this module and the one that the consumer should address
 when sending some email message.
-It is available under the `Mailer` service name.
+It is available under the `NP_Mailer` service name.

 ### Configuration